 — Once you are signed up for a workshop, you can come back over the years to review at any point you want.

 CLASSIC WORKSHOP STRUCTURE

 — The classic workshops used to be regular workshops, but you can sign up for them, and go through all the videos as fast as you would like.
-The homework assignments are still there, as well as the responses from a previous workshop, but you do not send in any assignments.
+All six weeks are there.
+The homework assignments are still there, as well as some of the responses from a previous workshop, but you do not send in any assignments.
 You just do them for yourself.
 And you can come back over the years as often as you want without any extra costs.